cartelgouabou/Full_stacks_ai_course/tools/data_science_toolkit/prometheus-grafana-ml/README.md

          - targets: ['host.docker.internal:8001']  # For Windows/macOS
          # For Linux, use: ['localhost:8001']
    ```
+Explanation:

+- `scrape_interval: 5s`: Prometheus will scrape metrics from the app every 5 seconds.
+- `targets:`
+- - `host.docker.internal:8001` is used for Docker-to-host communication on Windows/macOS.
+- - On Linux, Docker can directly communicate with `localhost:8001`

 2. **Build and Run the Prometheus Container:**

-Ensure **Docker** is installed by running `docker --version`.
-If not, install it from [Docker's official guide](https://www.docker.com/get-started/).
+Ensure **Docker** is running before proceeding with `docker --version`.
-Build the docker image :

 **a.
 Build the Docker image:**
    ```bash
    docker build -t custom-prometheus -f monitoring/Dockerfile.prometheus .